mantree/belittle/README.md

     (= (incer "foo") 2))))
 ```

-Okaydoke, what about completion checks on mocks.
+Okaydoke, what about some return constraints.

 ```clojure
 (deftest under-call